 The parking lot is gravel and usually finding a spot is not a problem.
-During the summer months on weekends parking is more difficult, but again you usually wont have a problem.
-It's only on busy holiday weekends where parking can be a pain.
-Buses are not recommended for this area and large RV's may also have some difficulty maneuvering around.
+During the summer months on weekends and holidays parking is more difficult.
+Buses are not recommended and large RV’s may also have some difficulty maneuvering through the area.

 Can I Bring My Dog?

 Of course you can bring your dog on this hike!
 The Little Grand Canyon trail is a dog friendly hike in the Shawnee National Forest.
 The Forest Service does require your dog to be leashed in activity areas such as this hike, campgrounds, picnic areas and on developed trails.

 Little Grand Canyon Camping

 The closest primitive camping near Little Grand Canyon is called Turkey Bayou Campground in Pomona, Illinois.
 They do offer water nearby and several developed sites for tents.
 There is also a small lake for fishing.
 While Turkey Bayou is about a mile away from Little Grand Canyon as the crow flies, driving is almost a 30 minute commute.
 Turkey Bayou’s address is 1 Oakwood Bottom Rd., Pomona, Illinois.